jinntrance/pool/README.md

 ## pool.go

 pool.go is a pool implementation for golang.
+You may need it if you use golang with version <= 1.2

 Its features include: